-There are a wide assortment of runs beginning at the Inn.
+Our unique hotel with 3 bedroom suites has a wide assortment of fantastic runs beginning at the Inn.
 Easier runs go toward Lake Champlain, harder routes go east toward the hills.
 See the Hiking page for additional information.

 Mt.
 Philo- For training or a quick workout we suggest climbing Mt.
 Philo.
 A winding paved road, accessible from the Inn via our private Carriage Road lined with black willows and sugar maples, rises 600 feet to the summit of Mt.
 Philo, which offers a panoramic view of the Champlain Valley, Adirondack and Green Mountains.
 Only 1.5 miles to the top,